 Mountain Rescue ski resort transfers offer low cost and reliable airport transfers to St Martin de Belleville.
 Mountain Rescue are fully licensed and insured and operate with comfortable 8 seater minibuses.
 Offering private transfers that suit your flight times and with no waiting for other groups this service is the perfect way to get from the plane to the powder of your chosen ski accommodation.
 Last minute bookings available and secure online booking and payment system.
 Tel: UK +44 203 287 4588, France: +33 977 217 766.
 Request a ski transfer quote >

 There are also scheduled bus services which are cheaper but slower (you usually have to change buses and wait for 20 minutes at Moutiers) and they won’t wait for you if your flight is delayed.
-See www.AltiBus.com for details.
+See www.AltiBus.com for timetable and prices.
 St Martin is too small to be listed as a ski resort so look for the service to St Menuires and check it stops at St Martin – it usually does.
-Of course you can also rent a car but it's unlikely that you will use it much when you get to the resort and parking can be expensive, so booking an airport transfer is probably more convenient.

 Getting to St Martin de Belleville by train